 The annual Letters About Literature competition encourages students in grades 4-12 to read a book, poem, or speech and write to that author (living or dead) about how the book affected them.
-The contest provides a creative way for students to engage with books while also providing teachers a method for incorporating the contest into classroom curriculum.
+The contest provides students with a creative way to engage with books and teachers a method for enhancing classroom curriculum.

-Letters About Literature is sponsored nationally by the Center for the Book in the Library of Congress and is organized in Virginia by the Virginia Center for the Book.
+Letters About Literature is sponsored nationally by the Center for the Book in the Library of Congress and is organized in the Commonwealth by the Virginia Center for the Book.

 Out of 1,493 entries received from across Virginia, the 2018 Letters About Literature state-wide honors were awarded by grade levels to:

 - Level I (grades 4-6): Nathan Saunders (Richmond)—Spirit Bear by Ben Mikaelsen